thiagoelg/nodejs-docker/README.md

-# nodejs-docker
+# NodeJS simple docker-compose testing environment
-Docker image for node-js, runing with the traefik service
+Docker image for node-js, runing with the traefik service, mysql and phpmyadmin

 # Prerequisites
 You will need both **Docker**, **docker-compose** and **Nodejs with NPM**.